David Howlett

 David "Sid" John Howlett (born 24 November 1951) is a British sailor.
 He competed at the 1976 Summer Olympics and the 1992 Summer Olympics.
 He went on to coaching supporting both Iain Percy and Ben Ainslie to Olympic Gold.
+In the 2013 New Year Honours, Howlett was appointed an MBE for services to "sailing and the London 2012 Olympic and Paralympic Games".